pbashyal-nmdp/make-summary-freqs/README.md

-# Project Template for Python Scripts

-## How to use the template:

-Create a template by clicking on the "Use this template" button and select "Create a new repository" This will create a new repository with the given name e.g. `urban-potato`.
+# Make Summary Excel Files from Frequency Files

-## Clone and Run the template
+## Clone and Run the project

 1. Clone the repository locally
     ```shell